natkramarz/reports_manager/README.md

-# Automatic report generation
+# Reports Manager

 The program fills out a login page with data provided by a user.
-It retrieves needed data to generate reports from a subpage and then fills out the generating report subpage.
+It retrieves needed data to generate reports from a page and then fills out the generating report page.